Who We Are

 We are a Catholic and ecumenical 501(c)(3) foundation dedicated to serving our brothers and sisters around the globe by sharing our blessings and empowering them through education and self-employment.
 We serve one community, one family, and one child at a time, contributing to projects in microeconomics, education, and health.
 We are building up the lives of children waiting everywhere.

 Naomi Corera, CWE Founder and Spearhead: When my lawyer sent me his bills for working on making us a 501(c)(3) foundation, I noticed he had N/C after each statement.
 When I questioned him why he was putting my initials at the end of each bill – he laughed and said, “Naomi, it is not your initial, it means No Charge!
 So let’s keep it that way.”

 So it remains: no charge for everything and for everyone who works for this foundation.
-By the grace of God it has been that way for the last 14 years!
+By the grace of God it has been that way since we began in 2000!
 No salaries, no rent, no travel expenses – all the work being done by generous donors who give of their time and talent.

 How We Got Started

 While I was the principal of Spiritus Sanctus, a Catholic school in Ann Arbor, and working with priests from Uganda, they challenged me to visit Uganda and consider sponsoring a sister school in Uganda.
 They told me stories of the students who were desperate for water and education.

 So to celebrate my 50th birthday I decided to go to Uganda to meet the children.
 First, I invited my many friends to come to my birthday party and bring me a check for the children and their needs.
 I collected $5,000.
 So with that I embarked on my first trip to Uganda, little knowing that it would be the first of many trips, in fact becoming a life-long journey to provide and visit my children.